-NPF4 Policy 16 seeks to encourage, promote and facilitate the delivery of more high quality, affordable and sustainable homes, in the right locations.
-It indicates that development proposals for new homes on land not allocated for housing in the local development plan will only be supported in limited circumstances, including where the proposal is supported by an agreed timescale for build-out; the proposal is otherwise consistent with the plan spatial strategy and other relevant policies including local living and 20 minute neighbourhoods; and where (amongst other things) the proposal is for smaller scale opportunities within an existing settlement boundary.
+NPF4 Policy 16 indicates that development proposals for new homes on land not allocated for housing in the local development plan will only be supported in limited circumstances, including where the proposal is supported by an agreed timescale for build-out; the proposal is otherwise consistent with the plan spatial strategy and other relevant policies including local living and 20 minute neighbourhoods; and where (amongst other things) the proposal is for smaller scale opportunities within an existing settlement boundary.
 NPF4 Policy 9 indicates that development proposals that will result in the sustainable reuse of brownfield land including vacant and derelict land and buildings, whether permanent or temporary, will be supported.
 NPF4 Policy 14 relates to design, quality and place and indicates that development proposals will be designed to improve the quality of an area.
-It supports proposals which are consistent with the six qualities of successful places; and indicates that proposals that are poorly designed, detrimental to the amenity of the surrounding area or inconsistent with the six qualities of successful places that development proposals in or affecting conservation areas will only be supported where the character and appearance of the conservation area and its setting is preserved or enhanced.
+It supports proposals which are consistent with the six qualities of successful places; and indicates that proposals that are poorly designed, detrimental to the amenity of the surrounding area or inconsistent with the six qualities of successful places will not be supported.
+NPF4 Policy 7 indicates that development proposals in or affecting conservation areas will only be supported where the character and appearance of the conservation area and its setting is preserved or enhanced.
 In indicates that relevant considerations include the architectural and historic character of the area; existing density, built form and layout; and context and siting, quality of design and suitable materials.